District 1 City Council candidates gather for their first debate

 “I don’t think those should have ever been cut to start with,” he said.
 “The library, particularly during the recession, was an important place.
 It’s a resource for this community, just like the rec centers.”

-UTC resident Alison Barton, who said she often goes walking in the canyon near the site of the proposed Regents Road Bridge, asked whether the candidates support the project.
+One UTC resident, who said she often goes walking in the canyon near the site of the proposed Regents Road Bridge, asked whether the candidates support the project.

 The long forestalled bridge, which environmentalists say would damage wildlife in Rose Canyon, would provide emergency access and relieve congestion on Genesee Avenue.